vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

 ### 5. Create the Region Used by the Book Service

-Start the Tanzu GemFire CLI by typing `gfsh` in your terminal.
+Start the VMware GemFire CLI by typing `gfsh` in your terminal.

-With `gfsh` running, Use the connect string from above to connect to the Tanzu GemFire service instance.
+With `gfsh` running, Use the connect string from above to connect to the VMware GemFire service instance.
 Use the `return` key when prompted for the keystore and truststore values (in this example you don't need to enter any information in them).

 ```
 gfsh>connect --url=https://TAS-name.cf-app.com/gemfire/v1 --user=cluster_operator_BhKM --password=xucZ --skip-ssl-validation